 Faculty and Staff

-Upon receiving your registration, an ITS staff member will contact you to discuss your needs and schedule a date and time for the training.
+Upon receiving your request, an ITS staff member will contact you to discuss your needs and schedule a date and time for the training.

 If you have any questions related to I.T. training, please email us at: email@example.com

 Best Practices for Managing Email and Safe Computing

 Email has become an essential part of how we communicate with others and conduct our daily business.
 At the same time, the large amount of email many of us receive every day has created a need to learn new ways to manage and keep it under control.
 In addition, the proliferation of computers and other mobile devices has made it easier to store and share vast amounts of information.
 Unfortunately, that includes personal information and other sensitive data, which has become a very attractive and lucrative target for scammers, hackers, and identity thieves.
 These potential threats have created a need to establish a set of best practices for managing email and computing safely.

 This 1 ½ hour information session will cover the following topics:

 - Setting up a system to organize and manage email using MS Outlook 2016

 - Great MS Outlook 2016 features that help you manage email more effectively

 - Potential risks with email and Internet (e.g. Phishing, Malware, etc.)

 - How to report an I.T.
 Security incident